openbmc/openbmc/poky/documentation/migration-guides/migration-2.3.rst

    is an unnecessary burden.

-   If you need to preserve these ``.la`` files (e.g. in a custom distribution), you must change :term:`INHERIT_DISTRO` such that
-   "remove-libtool" is not included in the value.
+   If you need to preserve these ``.la`` files (e.g. in a custom distribution), you must change :term:`INHERIT_DISTRO` such that ":ref:`ref-classes-remove-libtool`" is not included in the value.

 -  Extensible SDKs built for GCC 5+ now refuse to install on a distribution where the host GCC version is 4.8 or 4.9.
 This change resulted from the fact that the installation is known to fail due to the way the ``uninative`` shared state (sstate) package is built.
-See the :ref:`uninative <ref-classes-uninative>` class for additional information.
+See the :ref:`ref-classes-uninative` class for additional information.

--  All native and nativesdk recipes now use a separate :term:`DISTRO_FEATURES` value instead of sharing the value used by recipes for the target, in order to avoid unnecessary rebuilds.
+-  All :ref:`ref-classes-native` and :ref:`ref-classes-nativesdk` recipes now
+   use a separate :term:`DISTRO_FEATURES` value instead of sharing the value used by recipes for the target, in order to avoid unnecessary rebuilds.

-   The :term:`DISTRO_FEATURES` for ``native`` recipes is :term:`DISTRO_FEATURES_NATIVE` added to an intersection of :term:`DISTRO_FEATURES` and :term:`DISTRO_FEATURES_FILTER_NATIVE`.
+   The :term:`DISTRO_FEATURES` for :ref:`ref-classes-native` recipes
+   is :term:`DISTRO_FEATURES_NATIVE` added to an intersection of :term:`DISTRO_FEATURES` and :term:`DISTRO_FEATURES_FILTER_NATIVE`.

-   For nativesdk recipes, the corresponding variables are :term:`DISTRO_FEATURES_NATIVESDK` and
+   For :ref:`ref-classes-nativesdk` recipes, the corresponding variables are :term:`DISTRO_FEATURES_NATIVESDK` and :term:`DISTRO_FEATURES_FILTER_NATIVESDK`.
-   :term:`DISTRO_FEATURES_FILTER_NATIVESDK`.

 -  The ``FILESDIR`` variable, which was previously deprecated and rarely